Juan Carlos Corbalan

-Juan Carlos Corbalan (born 3 March 1997) is a Maltese footballer who plays as a winger for Maltese Premier League club Ħamrun Spartans F.C. and the Malta national team.
+Juan Carlos Corbalan (born 3 March 1997) is a Maltese footballer who plays as a winger for Maltese Premier League club Marsaxlokk.
+Born in Argentina, he represents Malta at international level.

 Club career

 Corbalan started his career within Balzan's youth system, making his debut for the senior team on 24 February 2013 in a 3–1 win against Ħamrun Spartans.
 In the end of January 2015, he joined the Virtus Lanciano's Primavera squad for a six-month period.

 In the summer of 2016, Corbalan joined Gżira United, making his debut in the third game of the 2016–17 season, a 1–0 win against Sliema Wanderers.
 His first goal in the Premier League came on 22 September, scoring the last goal in a 3–0 win against Pembroke Athleta.
 Corbalan played for the first time in a European competition, coming on in the last few minutes of the 2017–18 UEFA Europa League preliminary round tie against Sant Julià played on 5 July 2017.

+In 2019, Corbalan joined Ħamrun Spartans.
+He made his debut during Ħamrun Spartans' 4-0 victory over Sirens FC.
+During the 2020/21 season, he won the Maltese Premier League with Ħamrun, his first major honour.
+He would win the league again during the 2022/23 season and won the Maltese Super Cup during the subsequent season.In the season 2022/23 corbalan was selected with the best 11 of the season as a rwb.